Add Custom Fields to WordPress Permalinks

 The new permalink contains the custom fields values set-up with Advanced Custom fields.

-To retrieve the custom field names, navigate to ACF's dashboard and choose the "Custom Fields" menu section in the admin sidebar navigation.
+To find the custom field names, navigate to ACF's dashboard and choose the "Custom Fields" menu section in the admin sidebar navigation.
 Then, under the table labeled "Field Groups" select the group in which you specified your custom fields.

 Following that, you should see the "Edit Field Group" page, which has the whole list of custom fields.
 Their names are displayed in the "Name" column.